• Skip to main content

 Jump to Recipe Print Recipe

-It's easier than you might think to whip up this old-fashioned Passionfruit Sponge Cake – just like our grandmas did!
+Ready to whip up this old-fashioned Passionfruit Sponge Cake – just like our grandmas did?
 It's a light and fresh sponge cake that's full-to-the-brim with wonderful zesty passionfruit flavours and infused with nostalgia.

-Note that the updated recipe can be found in the recipe card at the end of this post.
+So, my biggest tip is to read through this entire post before you attempt to follow the recipe in the recipe card at the end of this post.

 To make this delightful dessert you'll need: